SsandeshH/spam-detection/Readme.md

 https://www.kaggle.com/datasets/shantanudhakadd/email-spam-detection-dataset-classification
 You can download it to train your model.

-The data is imbalanced and the model is trained with LogisticRegression.
+The data is imbalanced and the model is trained using LogisticRegression.

 The model trained is not shared on github but the model training script can be found in notebooks/1-san-data-model-exploration.
-Use the script, save the model at your desired destination(need to change in script)
+Use the script and save the model at your desired destination(need to change in script).
+Install the requirements first.

+- pip install -r requirements.txt

 The main runner script can be found inside app/app.py

 To run the app:

+- cd app
-pip install -r requirements.txt cd app flask --app app.py run
+- flask --app app.py run

 The flask app should run at port 5000 as default localhost.